Updated March 17, 2023

-Difference Between Ansible vs Puppet
+Difference Between Ansible and Puppet

 Below is the top 10 comparison between Ansible vs Puppet:

-Key Differences between Ansible vs Puppet
+Key Differences between Ansible and Puppet

 Let’s discuss the top comparison between Ansible vs Puppet:

-- Ansible was introduced by Red Hat in the year 2012 completely developed in python and its purpose to support fast deployment features.
+- Ansible was introduced by Red Hat in the year 2012, completely developed in python, and its purpose to support fast deployment features.
 The market share is a bit smaller compared to the puppet since the puppet is much older and popular.
-Since python is built in Linux and Unix based systems getting Ansible to run up is a lot easier.
+Since python is built in Linux and Unix-based systems getting Ansible to run up is a lot easier.

-- Ansible can accept command in almost all the available languages which is a big benefit factor.
+- Ansible can accept command in almost all the available languages, which is a big benefit factor.
 Ansible has lots of sub-modules that can support a large number of integrations like AWS, etc. Ansible uses YAML syntax to push the changes or the configurations to the different nodes.

-- It is an open-source and can run on all major platforms Unix, Windows, Mac, Linux, etc. Most of the large organizations like Oracle and Google are using puppet for their deployment purpose.
+- It is open-source and can run on all major platforms Unix, Windows, Mac, Linux, etc. Most of the large organizations like Oracle and Google are using puppet for their deployment purpose.
 There is also an enterprise version available with the Puppet CM tool.